Rate Limiting

 In addition to following our best practices, you should have a built-in retry mechanism to handle rate limiting.

 The simplest, most straightforward approach is to just build a delay into your code.
-This means that, whenever you catch a 429 error, you should delay the execution of your next API call.
-The exact number of seconds to delay that call is determined by the value of the Retry-After response header.
-We recommend that you don't make any additional requests until this specified time has elapsed.
-If you do, those requests will be blocked.
+Whenever you catch a 429 error, delay the execution of your next API call.
+To prevent your request from getting blocked, don't make any additional requests until the number of seconds specified in the Retry-After response header has elapsed.

-If you're seeking a more sophisticated solution to handling rate limits, you could implement an exponential backoff algorithm.
-With this approach, after the wait period has expired, you periodically retry a failed request.
+You could implement an exponential backoff algorithm if you want a more sophisticated solution.
+With this approach, you periodically retry a failed request after the waiting period has expired.
 The wait time between each retry request increases exponentially, up to a designated maximum backoff time.
-At this point, the time between retries does not need to continue increasing.
-If you use this approach, we also recommend you code some random behavior, or jitter, into your algorithm's wait times.
-This helps to avoid scenarios in which many client requests have become synchronized by a blocking event and retry requests are sent in synchronous waves (i.e., the thundering herd problem).
+At this point, the time between retries stops increasing.
+If you use this approach, we recommend you code some random behavior, or jitter, into your algorithm's wait times.
+This helps avoid the thundering herd problem where client requests have become synchronized by a blocking event and retry requests are sent in synchronous waves.

 At an even more advanced level, you could implement a token bucket algorithm (sometimes known as a "leaky bucket") to manage traffic to the Digital River APIs.